 Chances are, you’ll be able to use your HSA for SmileDirectClub treatment.
 Their website says if you have “a Health Savings Account (HSA) or Flexible Savings Account (FSA), you may be able to use it to pay for your clear aligners” because “Many HSAs and FSAs cover invisible aligners.”

 Yes, they will!
 If you have a card linked to your HSA, you can simply use it during the checkout process.
 And if you don’t, SmileDirectClub suggests that you call their SmileExperts at 800-688-0450.
 They will help you process your order and access your HSA funds.

 Sometimes, your HSA might need documentation to release your funds or provide reimbursement, and SmileDirectClub can provide receipts if necessary.

 They don’t offer quite as much help with dental insurance processes.
-They will check to see if you have coverage and provide documents that you might need, but you’re on your own after that.
-If you’re looking for a home aligner company that will take care of all your insurance and HSA procedures for you, check out byte.
+They will check to see if you have coverage and provide documents you might need, but you’re on your own after that.
+If you’re looking for a home aligner company that will take care of all your insurance and HSA procedures for you, check out Byte.
 Their insurance team knows the process inside and out and will handle any necessary paperwork and communication.

 How To Use HSA Funds for SmileDirectClub Treatment

 Health savings accounts provide multiple ways to access your funds.
 The easiest is by getting a card linked to your account.
 You can use this card just like you would use a regular debit or credit card and it automatically withdraws funds (as long as you use it for qualifying expenses).
 You can also get HSA-linked checks that operate the same way.
 Some HSAs will even let you pay bills directly from your online account.

 Just make sure that you only use your HSA for qualifying expenses.
 You can use it to pay for other things, but you’ll incur a 20% penalty and you’ll need to pay income tax on that amount.